Harsh Focus on ‘Inexperienced’ CBS News Leadership as Chaos Deepens Over Anti-Israel Bias, ‘Selectively Edited’ Harris ‘60 Minutes’ Interview

 During a pre-taped interview with “60 Minutes” that aired Monday evening, the vice president was asked why Prime Minister Netanyahu does not seem to be heeding the warnings or wishes of American officials.

-In an excerpt released to promote the interview before it aired on “Face the Nation” on Sunday, Ms. Harris responded, “The work that we have done has resulted in a number of movements in that region by Israel that were very much prompted by, or a result of, many things, including our advocacy for what needs to happen in the region.”
+In an excerpt released Sunday on the CBS News program “Face the Nation”, to promote Monday night’s interview, Ms. Harris responded that, “The work that we have done has resulted in a number of movements in that region by Israel that were very much prompted by, or a result of, many things, including our advocacy for what needs to happen in the region.”

-However, in the version of the interview that aired on Monday night, Ms. Harris answered the question differently, saying, “We are not going to stop pursuing what is necessary for the United States to be clear about where we stand on the need for this war to end.”
+However, in the version of the interview that aired on Monday night’s special edition of “60 Minutes”, Ms. Harris answered the question differently, saying, “We are not going to stop pursuing what is necessary for the United States to be clear about where we stand on the need for this war to end.”

-A third edit also surfaced, which included yet another answer from Ms. Harris, with a portion that did not air on TV.
+A third edit also surfaced, posted late Sunday morning by CBS News on X, which included yet another answer from Ms. Harris to the same question.
 In the third version, the vice president spoke about America’s efforts to help Israel defend itself from attacks from Iran.
 She said it is America’s “imperative to do what we can to allow Israel to defend itself against those types of attacks.”

 Trump’s campaign is demanding that CBS release the full interview transcript, alleging the edit was made to “lessen Kamala’s idiotic response” to help her campaign.

-In several posts on Truth Social, Trump attacked CBS News, accusing it of perpetrating the “Greatest Fraud in Broadcast History.”
+In addition to his comments in Detroit, Trump, in several posts on his social media platform, Truth Social, attacked CBS News, accusing it of perpetrating the “Greatest Fraud in Broadcast History.”
 He said Ms. Harris’ “real answer was crazy or dumb” and was replaced “in order to save her.”
 The former president also said the network should lose its broadcast license.

 Hedge fund manager Bill Ackman criticized the network for the edits, which he said in a post on X could be the “worst violation of journalistic ethics ever during a presidential election.”

 Allegations of an anti-conservative bias are nothing new for CBS.
-However, the question of how and why the “60 Minutes” edits were approved is just one of the crises engulfing it.
+And the question of how and why the “60 Minutes” edits were approved is just one of the crises engulfing CBS News.
 The Tiffany Network is also under fire for its handling of an interview with bestselling author Ta-Nehisi Coates about his new book “The Message.”

 Mr. Dokoupil, who is Jewish and has children living in Israel with his ex-wife, suggested during the interview that the language about Israel in Mr. Coates’ newest book was similar to literature that might be “in the backpack of an extremist.”
 The morning show co-host also asked why Mr. Coates did not even mention previous terrorist attacks in Israel or the first or second intifada.